martcoder/Digi2_CW_PongGame/README.md

 - Using joystick for UP/DOWN movements of racket
 - Allowing the current movement of the racket to affect ball bounce off
 - 2 player game, using BUTTONSs to control UP/DOWN for second player
+- Racket movement affects ball e.g. moving racket up when ball strikes will result in the ball gaining some upward direction
+- Racket have directional zones, e.g. when ball strikes a non-moving racket it will change direction depending on where it hits the racket, centre zone will keep current up/down movement; upper zone will provide the ball with upward directional movement; lower zone will provide downward direction.
 - Goal splash screen showing which player scored and current scores totals
 - Players can continue after the splash screen by pressing an input, which triggers the input interrupt ISR which ensures things carry on smoothly.